exrienz/Chronicles-of-Destiny/Book-1-Dance-of-Life-and-Death/02-Chapters/Chapter 2 - The Domino Falls.md

 They fought.
 The corrupted beast was fast, strong, and vicious.
 Kaelen was faster.
 His blades wove patterns, drawing black blood from a dozen cuts.
 The thing kept coming, seeming to feel no pain.

 Elsewhere, the caravan fought for survival.
 Gorim's spear punched through corrupted skulls.
-Elise hurled fire that made the creatures scream.
+Elise raised her staff, chanting words that burned the air, and hurled a gout of flame at a creature lunging for a refugee child.
+The fire caught it square in the chest—but instead of burning, the void-corruption seemed to *drink* the flames, the creature's black veins glowing brighter.

+"My magic—it's not working right!"
+Elise screamed, terror cracking her voice.
+"The void is eating it!"

+"Use pure force!"
+Lyra shouted back.
+"Not fire—kinetic force!"

+Elise switched tactics, slamming her staff down and releasing a wave of pure kinetic energy that threw three creatures backward.
+Not dead, but disrupted.
+That was something.

 Rakken put arrows through inhuman eyes with mechanical precision.

 And Lyra—Lyra was a revelation.
 She moved like water, bow and arrows finding targets with impossible speed.
 Three of the beasts fell to her shots in as many seconds.